Land acknowledgement is an opportunity to consider the history of the lands and waterways we are privileged to live, work, and play on.

 Katarokwi/Kingston the traditional territory of the Anishinaabe and Haudenosaunee, and the Huron-Wendat.
 Kingston is covered by Treaty 57, and the territory was acquired in 1783 in Crawford’s purchases.

-Calgary (or Moh-kíns-tsis / Wincheesh-pah/ Otos-kwunee / Kootsisáw / Klincho-tinay-indihay) and Banff (which is located at the foot of Sleeping Buffalo Mountain or Iinii Istako/Eyarhey Tatanga Woweyahgey Wakân) are the traditional territories of the Blackfoot Confederacy (comprising Siksika, Piikani, and Kainai First Nations), the Tsuut’ina First Nation, the Stoney Nakoda (including the Chiniki, Bearspaw, and Wesley First nations), and home to the Métis Nation of Alberta, Region III.
+Calgary (or Moh-kíns-tsis / Wincheesh-pah/ Otos-kwunee / Kootsisáw / Klincho-tinay-indihay) and Banff (which is located at the foot of Sacred Buffalo Mountain or Iinii Istako/Eyarhey Tatanga Woweyahgey Wakân) are the traditional territories of the Blackfoot Confederacy (comprising Siksika, Piikani, and Kainai First Nations), the Tsuut’ina First Nation, the Stoney Nakoda (including the Chiniki, Bearspaw, and Wesley First nations), and home to the Métis Nation of Alberta, Region III.
 Banff is the traditional territory of the Tsuut’ina of the Dene people, and prior to the establishment of provincial boundaries, this region was also used by the Ktunaxa and the Maskwacis people.
 These regions are covered by Treaty 7.

 Please join us in acknowledging these histories and our shared responsibilities: to make good of our time together, and for each of us to consider our roles in reconciliation, decolonization, and allyship.